NobleGestures/xdmod/docs/databases.md

 title: Database Guide
 ---

 Open XDMoD uses several MySQL databases.
-These will be automatically be automatically created by the database section of the `xdmod-setup` command.
+These will be automatically created by the database section of the `xdmod-setup` command.

 Manual Setup